dotnet/docs/docs/core/tools/nuget-signed-package-verification.md

 NuGet uses only the .NET SDK's certificate bundles.

 > [!IMPORTANT]
 > Although signed-package verification functionality was added in .NET 5 SDK's, the functionality isn't currently supported on macOS.
-We strongly recommend that signed-package verification not be used with .NET SDK's below 6.0.400 and that it remains disabled by default.
+Don't use signed-package verification with .NET SDK versions earlier than 6.0.400.
+Leave it disabled by default.

 ## See also